mthh/sfcgal-rs/README.md

 - Straight skeleton, tesselation, Minkovski sum, alpha shapes and convex hull.

 > [!IMPORTANT]
-> Note that the required version of SFCGAL is currently 2.0.x (latest version - 2024-10-10).
+> Note that the required version of SFCGAL is currently 2.x.x (latest version on 2025-05-27 is 2.1.0).
 > If you want to use SFCCAL 1.5.x, you can use the 0.7.x version of this crate.
 > If you want to use SFCCAL 1.4.x, you can use the 0.6.x version of this crate.